Koenkk/zigbee2mqtt.io/docs/guide/configuration/zigbee-network.md

 ### Specifying network_key in a different file

-To specify the network_key in a different file, e.g `secret.yaml`, use the following configuration.
+To specify the network_key, pan_id or ext_pan_id in a different file, e.g `secret.yaml`, use the following configuration.

 **configuration.yaml**